johnpuddephatt/turveyworld/src/work/print-making-movement.md

 ---
 To **Bring this Momentum**  is a collaboration with print maker and visual artist David Armes who was in residence at Hyde Park Arts Club (*part of Hyde Park Book Club)*.
 Gerry created a duet with dance artist Vanessa Grasse  which was a  live performance within the installation.
 Additionally there were movement and print workshops.

-These events will now be developed at a Gallery in Newark in early 2025.
+These events will now be developed this year  2025 at a Gallery in Newark in early.
 More information to follow